eddydpan/fpga-sequencer/README.md

 This repo contains a **passive Qt GUI visualizer** for the FPGA sequencer with **3-bit pitch encoding per beat**.

 **What this codebase does:**
-- ✅ Parses UART messages encoding 3-bit pitch per beat (`BEAT <index> <pitch>`)
+- ✅ Parses UART messages (both text and 7-bit binary format)
 - ✅ Visualizes 16 beats with on/off state (green=active, gray=off)
 - ✅ Shows pitch values on each beat button
-- ✅ Real-time pitch graph display showing pitch over time
+- ✅ **Scrollable pitch graph** - fixed-width view with history scrolling
+- ✅ **Two-terminal workflow** - send commands from separate terminal
 - ✅ Serial port selection (when Qt5SerialPort available)
 - ✅ Save sequence to file functionality
 - ✅ Auto-advancing beat display (62.5ms per beat, full sequence in 1 second)